CatchRelease/crorm/README.md

 `entityType()` - Get the entityType as a lowercase string.
 In our example this will be 'animal'.

-`order()` - Get an Array of ids containing the server ordering for the current entityType.
+`order()` - Get an Immutable List of ids containing the server ordering for the current entityType.

 `order(true)` - Get an Immutable of the ordering for the current entityType in { entityOrder: Immutable.List } format.

-`ordered()` - Get an Array of ordered instances for the current entityType.
+`ordered()` - Get an Immutable List of ordered instances for the current entityType.

 `pagination()` - Get the pagination for the current entityType.